U.S. oil producers lock-in 2019, 2020 revenue as prices rally

 Meanwhile, oil companies that drill in the Permian Basin of West Texas and New Mexico, where local prices are $14 below futures WTC-WTM because of full pipelines, are turning to a type of hedge geared to protecting them against regional weaknesses.

-“We have done an extensive amount of basis hedging,” said Javan Ottoson, chief executive of SM Energy Co, which reported 11.2 million barrels of 2019 Permian oil production covered by basis hedges compared with 6.9 million barrels of 2018 production similarly covered at this time last year.
+“We have done an extensive amount of basis hedging,” said Javan Ottoson, chief executive of SM Energy Co (SM.N), which reported 11.2 million barrels of 2019 Permian oil production covered by basis hedges compared with 6.9 million barrels of 2018 production similarly covered at this time last year.

-Permian producers increased their 2020 oil-basis hedge positions by more than fourfold last quarter over the prior quarter with Concho Resources Inc and Energen Corp leading the surge, said consultancy Wood Mackenzie.
+Permian producers increased their 2020 oil-basis hedge positions by more than fourfold last quarter over the prior quarter with Concho Resources Inc (CXO.N) and Energen Corp (EGN.N) leading the surge, said consultancy Wood Mackenzie.

 For 2019, Midland-Cushing basis hedging rose by 52 percent and the consultancy attributed the sharp increases to worries that new pipelines may be delayed past their planned startups beginning in 2019.